AFFORDING SCHOOL ONE

 When is the deadline for financial aid?

 The financial aid deadline is typically in mid-January for financial aid awards for the following school year.
-School One has rolling admissions and we encourage families to apply for financial aid even if they have missed the deadline.
-Families may be placed on a financial aid waitlist .
+School One encourages families to apply for financial aid even if they have missed the deadline.
+Families may be placed on a financial aid waitlist.

 What happens after I’ve completed the financial aid application?